wadpac/GGIR/docs/reference/SSP.md

 - m:

-  An integer of the polynomial order for the detrending (by default m=1)
+  An integer of the polynomial order for the detrending (by default m = 1)

+- epochSize:

+  The epoch size of the data in seconds.
+Used to convert box sizes to minutes to apply time boundaries for alpha_1 and alpha_2.

 ## Value

-Estimated alpha is a real number between zero and two.
+A list containing three real numbers (all of them between 0 and 2):

+- alpha_overall:

+  The overall estimated scaling exponent across all box sizes.

+- alpha_1:

+  The short-term scaling exponent, calculated for time scales smaller than or equal to 90 minutes.

+- alpha_2:

+  The long-term scaling exponent, calculated for time scales between 120 and 600 minutes.

 ## Details

 The DFA fluctuation can be computed in a geometric scale or for different choices of boxes sizes.
+In human motor activity, the scaling behavior exhibits a crossover point around 1.5 to 2 hours.
+Therefore, alpha_1 captures the short-term temporal correlations regulated by multiple physiological controls, while alpha_2 captures long-term fluctuations that are heavily reliant on the central circadian pacemaker.

 ## Note